← All claims

 2021 · Cell

-RCT supports high 17-week RCT in healthy adults found a high-fermented-food diet increased gut microbiota diversity and decreased inflammatory markers; supports fermented-food to diversity/inflammation hop but measured no mood, mixed fermented foods not sourdough.
+RCT mixed high 17-week RCT in healthy adults found a high-fermented-food diet increased gut microbiota diversity and decreased inflammatory markers; supports fermented-food to diversity/inflammation hop but measured no mood, mixed fermented foods not sourdough.

 Tillisch